MLRadfys/Deep-Learning-Dose-Prediction/README.md

 ### Configuration File

-All configuration parameters needed for training the model are stored in the ``config.ini`` file located in Training - settings folder.
+All configuration parameters needed for training the model are stored in the ``config.ini`` file located in settings folder.
-Depending on where the training dataset and the cross validation files are stored, adjustments to the file paths are needed.
+**Adjust the path to the dataset and the training/validation split csv file according to your setup.**

+For the configuration file, it is possible to either give a folder name or a specific file.
+If a .csv file is given, a single model will be trained.
+If a folder is given, a cross-validation is run, training 5 different models.
+The .csv files in the folder should follow the naming convention ``d_split_kx.csv``, where x is a number between 0-4.

 ## Preprocessing